google/oss-fuzz/docs/reproducing.md

 If you have docker installed, follow these steps:

 - *Download testcase.* Each issue has a minimized testcase link.
 Download the testcase to a file.
-- *Reproduce from nightly sources.* Run:
+- *Reproduce from nightly sources:*

    <pre>
 docker run --rm -v <b><i>$testcase_file</i></b>:/testcase -t ossfuzz/<b><i>$target</i></b> reproduce <b><i>$fuzzer</i></b>